Skip to Main Content

 Delivering public service for the futureAccenture’s commitment to the human services industry is clear.
 As thought leaders and industry experts, our experienced teams ground our work in a deep understanding of top-of-mind issues, always considering the business perspective without losing sight of the human aspect of human services.

 Learn MoreAccenture is a trusted guide to human services organizations across the world, helping them to achieve high performance.

-2014 Human Services Summit will be held at Harvard University in Cambridge, Massachusetts on October 24- 26, 2014.
+2014 Human Services Summit was held at Harvard University in Cambridge, Massachusetts on October 24- 26, 2014.

 2013 Summit documents